 At Beverley Hills Jewellers, we understand the value and allure of precious metals.
-This complete guide provides a wealth of information and invaluable insights on yellow gold, rose gold, white gold and platinum.
-Learn about the properties, uses, history and investment potential of these metals and discover why they are a cherished cornerstone of the jewellery industry.
+This complete guide to wedding ring metals provides a wealth of information and invaluable insights on yellow gold, rose gold, white gold and platinum.
+Learn about the properties, uses, history and investment potential of these ring materials and discover why they are a cherished cornerstone of the jewellery industry.

 Platinum

-Platinum is a rare and valuable metal that is naturally white in colour.
-It is denser and more durable than other precious metals like gold and silver, making it an excellent choice for fine jewellery and other high-end applications.
+Platinum is the most durable and practical of wedding ring metals.
+The naturally white metal is denser and more durable than other precious metals like gold and silver, making it an excellent choice for jewellery and other high-end applications.
 Here's a closer look at platinum, including its properties, uses, history, and investment potential.

-Uses: Platinum is primarily used in the production of jewellery, particularly engagement rings and wedding bands.
+Uses: Platinum is primarily used in the production of jewellery, particularly engagement rings and wedding rings.
 It is often used in settings for diamonds and other precious gemstones due to its strength and resistance to tarnish.
-Platinum is also used in the manufacturing of fine watches, electrical contacts, and laboratory equipment.
-Additionally, it is used as a catalyst in chemical reactions, particularly in the production of fertilizers and petroleum products.

-History: Platinum was first discovered by Spanish explorers in the late 16th century, but it was not until the 18th century that it was recognized as a distinct metal.
-The name "platinum" comes from the Spanish word "platina," which means "little silver."
-The metal was initially considered a nuisance by gold and silver miners, but it soon gained recognition as a valuable material in its own right.
-Platinum was used to make laboratory equipment and other industrial applications in the 19th century, and it became popular in jewellery-making during the Art Deco period of the 1920s and 1930s.
+History: Platinum was first discovered by Spanish explorers in the late 16th century, but it was not until the 18th century that it was recognised as a distinct metal.
+Platinum became popular in jewellery-making during the Art Deco period of the 1920s and 1930s.

 Yellow Gold

-Yellow gold is a classic and timeless metal that has been used in jewellery for centuries.
+Yellow gold is a classic and timeless metal that has been used in jewellery making for centuries.
 It is an alloy made by mixing pure gold with other metals, such as copper and zinc, and is known for its warm, rich colour.
-Here's a closer look at yellow gold, including its properties, uses, history, and investment potential.

-Properties: Yellow gold is a soft and malleable metal, making it easy for jewellers to shape and work with.
-The purity of gold is measured in karats, with 24 karat gold being the purest form of the metal.
-However, 24 karat gold is too soft for most jewelry applications, so it is often mixed with other metals to increase its strength and durability.
-The most common alloys used for yellow gold are 14 karat and 18 karat, which contain 58.5% and 75% gold, respectively.
+Properties: Yellow gold is a soft and malleable metal, making it easy for craftsmen to shape and make jewellery with.
+The purity of the different types of gold is measured in carats, with 24 carat gold being the purest form of the metal.
+However, 24 carat gold is too soft for most jewellery applications, so it is often mixed with other metals to increase its strength and durability.
+The most common alloys used for yellow gold are 9 carat and 18 carat, which contain 37.5% and 75% gold, respectively.

 History: Gold has been valued and used for ornamental purposes since ancient times.
-Yellow gold became particularly popular during the Victorian era of the 19th century, when it was commonly used in elaborate and ornate jewellery designs.
-In the 20th century, yellow gold continued to be a popular choice for fine jewellery, particularly in engagement rings and wedding bands.
+Yellow gold became particularly popular from the Victorian era onwards.

 Rose Gold

 Rose gold is a beautiful and unique metal that has become increasingly popular in recent years.
-It is an alloy made by mixing pure gold with copper, which gives it its distinctive rosy pink colour.
-Here's a closer look at rose gold, including its properties, uses, history, and investment potential.
+It is an alloy made by mixing pure gold with copper, which gives it its distinctive rosy-pink colour.

-Properties: Rose gold is a durable and versatile metal that is perfect for jewellery making.
-The purity of rose gold is measured in karats, with 14 karat and 18 karat being the most common alloys used in jewellery.
+Properties: Rose gold is durable and versatile wedding ring metal.
 Rose gold is less susceptible to tarnishing and corrosion than other metals, making it an excellent choice for everyday wear.

-History: Rose gold has a long and fascinating history that dates back to the early 19th century.
-It first became popular in Russia, where it was used in the creation of exquisite Fabergé eggs.
+History: Rose gold first became popular in Russia, where it was used in the creation of exquisite Fabergé eggs.
 In the United States, rose gold gained popularity in the 1920s and 1930s, when it was commonly used in Art Deco and Art Nouveau jewellery designs.
-Today, rose gold is a popular choice for both classic and contemporary jewellery styles.

 White Gold

-White gold is a popular alternative to traditional yellow gold that has gained a lot of popularity in recent years.
+White gold is a popular alternative to traditional yellow gold for wedding ring metals.
 It is an alloy made by mixing pure gold with other metals such as nickel, palladium or silver, which gives it a silvery-white appearance.
-Here's a closer look at white gold, including its properties, uses, history, and investment potential.

 Properties: White gold is a durable and strong metal that is perfect for jewellery making.
-Its purity is also measured in karats, with 14 and 18 karat being the most common alloys used in jewellery.
 White gold is typically coated with rhodium, a rare and valuable metal that enhances its shine and lustre, making it more durable and resistant to scratches.

-History: White gold has a fascinating history that dates back to the early 20th century when it was first introduced as a more affordable and versatile alternative to platinum.
-It gained popularity during the Art Deco era, particularly in the 1920s and 1930s, when it was commonly used in geometric and abstract jewellery designs.
-Today, white gold is a popular choice for both classic and contemporary jewellery styles.
+History: White gold dates back to the early 20th century when it was first introduced as a more affordable and versatile alternative to platinum.
+It gained popularity during the Art Deco era, when it was commonly used in geometric and abstract jewellery designs.

 Book an Appointment